andrewcooke/pytyp/pytyp.rst

 Summary
 ~~~~~~~

-This section introduced a syntax that can describe parametric polymorphism
+This section introduced a syntax that can describe polymorphic, algebraic data
-within Python code, largely at the instance level.
-It is flexible enough to
+types (roughly translated into Python's runtime context) within Python code,
+largely at the instance level.
-handle basic concepts from type theory (roughly translated into Python's
-runtime context).

-Providing a semantics for these type specifications, particularly one related
+Relating the semantics for these type specifications to existing language
-to existing features, is more difficult.
-In particular, adding type
+features is more difficult.
+In particular, adding type annotations to ABCs
-annotations to ABCs faces significant problems.
-First, it is incomplete:
+faces significant problems.
+First, it is incomplete: attributes, generators
-attributes, generators and named tuples do not support annotations.
-Second,
+and named tuples do not support annotations.
+Second, dependent types would be
-dependent types would be needed to handle ``dict``.
-Third, it is verbose,
+needed to handle ``dict``.
+Third, it is verbose, particularly when using
-particularly when using standard container classes which must be subclassed
+standard container classes which must be subclassed for every distinct use,
-for every distinct use, but also because it ignores correlations between the
+but also because it ignores correlations between the types of different
-types of different attributes.
+attributes.

 Registration (witness typing) is more promising, but cannot handle all cases;
 a general solution would also require a structural (piecewise inspection)